IBM/secure-bitcoin-wallet/README.md

 $ docker build -t secure-bitcoin-wallet .
 ```

-In default, the Dockerfile installs grpc python packages, such as `grpcio-tools`, to access Hyper Protect Crypto Service (HPCS).
+By default, the Dockerfile installs grpc python packages, such as `grpcio-tools`, to access IBM Cloud Hyper Protect Crypto Services (HPCS).
 Since this step can take some time and resources (e.g. memory), you can skip it by adding `NO_GRPC_BUILD=1` as a build argument.
 This option allows you to build a container on a small VM, such as a free instance of HPVS,
 if you are not planning to use HPCS.